 3 - My rights during the trial

-Where will the trial be held?
+Will the trial be in public?

 Can the charges be changed during the trial?